nicola-lissandrini/fast-deilabs/README.md

 ## Installation
 To install the script to path:
 `sudo ./install.sh`

 To clean the installation run:
 `sudo ./install.sh clean`

 ## Usage

-When entering or leaving one of the offices of one of the DEI building, run the following command to send an automatic message to laboratori@dei with the current time stamp:
+When entering or leaving one of the offices of one of the DEI buildings, run the following command to send an automatic message to laboratori@dei with the current time stamp:
 `mail_laboratori [options] <in| out>`
 where:
 * `in`: Send entry mail with current configuration
 * `out`: Send exit mail with current configuration

 Options:
 * `-t TIME`: Specify entry/exit time